jefflund/website/content/posts/eoleof.md

 +++
-title = "New Vim Pluging: EOLEOF" description = """Usually you want a newline at the end of a file.
+title = "New Vim Plugin: EOLEOF" description = """Usually you want a newline at the end of a file.
 Sometimes \
 you don't.
 Here is how I fixed the problem in Vim.""" date = "2017-02-08"